Preritmujoo/UltraEdit-Clone/README.md

 UltraEdit is a powerful text editor widely used by developers for its extensive feature set.
 This project replicates the visual design and layout of the UltraEdit website, providing a hands-on opportunity to practice HTML structure and CSS styling techniques.

 ## Features
-- Responsive design: Ensures optimal viewing experience across various devices and screen sizes.
+- **Responsive design**: Ensures optimal viewing experience across various devices and screen sizes.

-- CSS Flexbox and Grid: Utilizes modern layout techniques for creating structured and flexible designs.
+- **CSS Flexbox and Grid**: Utilizes modern layout techniques for creating structured and flexible designs.

-- Styling consistency: Matches the color scheme, typography, and overall aesthetics of the original website.
+- **Styling consistency**: Matches the color scheme, typography, and overall aesthetics of the original website.

 ## Screenshots